inigoconsulting/templer.dexterity/README.rst

 Adding a content-type skeleton to an existing package::

   cd yourbuildout/src/your-product/src
-  ../../../bin/paster add dexterity_content
+  ../../../bin/paster add content_type

 Adding a behavior skeleton::

   cd yourbuildout/src/your-product/src
-  ../../../bin/paster add dexterity_behavior
+  ../../../bin/paster add behavior

+You **must** add your new project to your buildout and run buildout before adding content types or behaviors to your new package.

 Notes
 =====